What is Cutlery

 A Knife can be used for striking, chopping, tearing, dicing, spreading, carving, and slicing.
 Different types of knives are designed for different works.

 For example, Serrated Knives are very easy to cut meat.
-And the Non-serrated steak knives used for a cleaner cut.
-Pointed Knives always used for cutting and paring fruits.
+And the Non-serrated steak knives were used for a cleaner cut.
+Pointed Knives are always used for cutting and paring fruits.

 Types of Knives and their uses

 It is also known as a French knife, it is usually an extension of a Chef’s hand.
 This is so because it is the most common knife used for various operational jobs in the kitchen such as chopping, slicing, etc. The length of the blade is usually 8 to 12 inches.